 In particular, dyes are not used in the production process, as the scraps are initially sorted according to their colour.
 The production and assembly techniques used for the garments ensure their durability and recyclability.

-- Regenerated products can, in turn, be regenerated two or three times more and are covered by a three-year warranty.
+- Regenerated products can be regenerated two or three times more and are covered by a three-year warranty.

-- The goods are manufactured according to the artisan technique of the descent (flat knitting): the mesh is lowered completely without cutting the thread, so the different components are only sewn together.
-This type of production, which safeguards the characteristics of craftsmanship, guarantees valuable garments and very minimal waste.
+- The goods are manufactured according to the artisan technique of the descent (flat knitting): this type of production safeguards the characteristics of craftsmanship and guarantees valuable garments and very minimal waste.

-- The whole production process is carried out in Prato's textile district, via the local supply chain, within a radius of 30 km (which implies fuel saving, local job opportunities, direct check of the quality and ethics of the production process).
+- The production process is carried out in Prato's textile district, within a radius of 30 km (which implies fuel saving, local job opportunities, direct check of the quality and ethics of the production process).